qchenevier/MBA_memoire/doc/reaction_actor.md

 Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market [@Manyika2015].

-#### Agile Strategy, iteration and real-time evaluation over planning
+#### Agility: iterative strategy & real-time evaluation over planning

 **Death to the Five-Year Plan:** In an exponential world, the five-year plan is not only unworkable, it is seriously counterproductive.
 The reality is that the future is changing so quickly that any forward look is likely to produce false scenarios.
 The only solution is to establish a big vision (i.e., an MTP), set an ExO structure into place, implement a one-year plan (at most) and watch it all scale while course-correcting in real time.
 ExOs, sees five-year plans being replaced with the following elements [@VanGeest2014]: